Colombia, Nuevo León: History

-It was founded in the Nuevo León / Texas border in order to compete with the bordering Mexican states of Coahuila and Tamaulipas in the Import / Export market.
+It was founded on the Nuevo León-Texas border to compete with the neighboring Mexican states of Coahuila and Tamaulipas in the import-export market.
 One year after its founding the Colombia-Solidarity International Bridge, (the 4th most important border crossing in the American - Mexican border) was opened.
 Colombia was named in honor of Christopher Columbus, since it was founded 500 years after he first came into contact with the Americas.